justinshin0204/BERT/README.md

         return x, attention_weights
 ```
-I'm sure the image below will help you understand the code clearly
+I think the `rearrange` function is absolutely beautiful

-☺️
+I'm sure the image below will help you understand the code clearly ☺️.

 ![image](https://github.com/justinshin0204/BERT/assets/93083019/84474740-3002-4b95-9a41-3fd64287db55)